310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 You don’t mind giving it to me, but only after we’re done?
 Ahh… because this drawing is a lot bigger and easier to use as reference than the notebook one, right?

-I’m gonna go ask a teacher for some rolled paper, so until I come back, can you guide everyone on what to do…?
+I’m gonna go ask a teacher for some roll paper, so until I come back, can you guide everyone on what to do…?

 Crayons?
 Ahh, we do need crayons too, that’s true.
 But there’s not enough time to work on that during lunch break, so we can keep coloring after classes are over…